About the Project and the Cemetery

 by Wesley Johnston

 This is not a cemetery project.
 It is a local and family history project.
 I am seeking to understand who the people of the community were in the middle 1800's and to see how these families were related to each other.
-There is already an excellent web page that contains transcriptions of the grave stones.
-However, as you will see below, the information that I am seeking to gather goes well beyond the grave stone information.
+There is already an a publication by the Durham Branch of the Ontario Genealogical Society that contains transcriptions of the grave stones.
+However, as you will see below, what I do goes well beyond the grave stone information.
+Since it does start with the headstones, I will post all of them here, and as I can work on each one I will expand it into one of the blocks of detailed information.

 I am not an expert on this church and cemetery.
 So there are probably errors here, and there is probably a lot more to know about the congregation and the history of the church and the cemetery than you will find here.
-But my ancestors, Solomon and Jane Butson and their children, are buried in the Columbus St. Paul's Anglican cemetery.
+But my ancestors, Solomon and Jane (Keam) Butson and their children, are buried in the Columbus St. Paul's Anglican cemetery.
 And many close relatives are buried in the Columbus Methodist Cemetery.
-I visited Columbus in 1977 and took a rubbing of the stone of Solomon & Jane.
-Most of what I think I know came from information provided to me in 1977 but have not been there since then.

 Project Database: The project has an Ancestry.com tree, which contains all of the research (expect for a couple of the first St. Pual's families) that I did for these web pages.
 Click here to see that tree, if you are an Ancestry.com member.
-Since non members cannot see the tree nor the attached documents (over 500 of them as of September 17, 2009), you can right-click here and then choose SAVE LINK AS to download the GEDCOM file of the tree as of September 17, 2009 to your computer, so that you can then import it into your family tree software program.
+Since non-members of Ancestry cannot see the tree nor the attached (several hundred) documents, you can see a frozen snapshot version of the tree at here.

 The Town